Kroonjuwelen: Synopsis

 In the 2006 documentary "Kroonjuwelen" is a production of Stunned Film.
-A collective of designers, multimedia developers and filmmakers headed by Ivo Boerdam.
+A collective of designers, multimedia developers and filmmakers headed by Erwin Bok.
 The idea for the film was brought into existence at the Mokum Master graffiti reunion in 2004 in Amsterdam.
 An event where the graffiti writers of Amsterdam gather to redefine the art form.
 The film sheds light on the Dutch graffiti scene, specifically the scene in and around Amsterdam, with rare video footage dating from 1978 to 2005.
 Stunned Film follows various known graffiti writers and features interviews with well-known artists.
 The film covers the birth of Graffiti in the Dutch Capital from out of the punk and squatting scene of the city in the late seventies, and into the emergence of hip-hop culture in the Netherlands in the early eighties when graffiti in the Netherlands took to the trains, following the evolution of the art form up to modern artists.